 |C||Contract for difference|

-Both instruments are classed as Forwards (J) and have the same underlying instrument so they share the same group and 1st attribute.
-They are both cash settled so they only difference is the 5th character which relates to the differing ‘return or payout trigger’ (the 3rd attribute for forwards).
+Both instruments are classed as Forwards (J) and have the same underlying instrument so they share the same group and first attribute.
+They are both cash settled so the only difference is the fifth character which relates to the differing ‘return or payout trigger’ (the third attribute for forwards).

-The infographic below shows where the different identifiers fit in to the reporting framework in many jurisdictions around the world.
+The infographic below demonstrates where different identifiers fit into the EMIR and MiFIR regimes.
 Any trade will have counterparties, take a particular transaction form and involve certain products or instruments.
-The Legal Entity Identifier (“LEI”), Unique Trade Identifier (“UTI”) for EMIR and Transaction Reference Number (“TRN”) for MiFIR and combinations of CFIs & ISINs respectively are used to identify these elements so that a trade can be holistically defined.
+The unique trade identifier (UTI) is used to identify transactions under EMIR, and the transaction reference number (TRN) is used for MiFIR.
+The legal entity identifier (LEI) represents the legal entity issuing the security.
+Lastly, combinations of CFIs and ISINs are used to identify these elements so that a trade can be holistically defined.

-If you would like to discuss the above or learn how it may apply to you, get in touch with TRAction Fintech.
+If you would like to discuss the above or learn how it may apply to you, get in touch with us.